Professor Edith Blumhofer

 HIST 105.
 World History.
 A survey of world history in Christian perspective from c.
 1500 to the present.
 This course provides the chronological, geographical, and cultural breadth that serves as a contextualizing vehicle for the liberal arts.
 Attention given to moral issues of history.
 Meets general education requirement.
 Diversity designation.

 HIST 111.
 World History, Ancient to Modern.
 Single semester survey of world history from the ancient period to the present.
 Examines the political, religious, and social developments that forged the modern world.
 Meets general education requirements for all majors.
-Specifically addresses certification requirements for secondary education.
+Specifically addresses licensure requirements for secondary education.
 Required for History/Social Science majors.
 Recommended for elementary education majors.
 Diversity designation.

 HIST 115.
 World History to 1600.
 A study of the ancient Middle Eastern, Mediterranean, and European roots of modern Western civilization through the Renaissance/Reformation era.
 Some attention given to contemporaneous developments in Asia.
 Emphasis is directed towards the identification of the intellectual foundations of the Western traditions in a comparative perspective.
 Meets general education requirement.

 HIST 131.
 Topics in World History.
 Through a biographical approach, investigates selected themes in world history in light of liberal arts and Christian thought and values.
 Not open to students who have completed HIST 105, 111, or 115.
 Applies to general education requirement only as recommended by History Chair.
 See General Education requirements, Studies in Society.
 Diversity designation.
 (2)